nodejs/node/doc/api/events.markdown

 myEmitter.on('event', callbackB);

 // callbackA removes listener callbackB but it will still be called.
-// Interal listener array at time of emit [callbackA, callbackB] myEmitter.emit('event');
+// Internal listener array at time of emit [callbackA, callbackB] myEmitter.emit('event');
   // Prints:
   //   A
   //   B

 // callbackB is now removed.
-// Interal listener array [callbackA] myEmitter.emit('event');
+// Internal listener array [callbackA] myEmitter.emit('event');
   // Prints:
   //   A